TylerPetri/aws-lambda-form/README.md

 To-do:

+- err handling (if empty, no email.
+If '/', delete button clears)
-- Change edit from username to createdAt
+- Change edit to createdAt?
-- Reset pathname when change tabs after editing
-- Delete user from create user tab
 - Address map

 - Hosting